Jury Begins Deliberations In Hunter Biden Gun Case - UrduPoint

 Hunter Biden did not take the stand during the one-week trial held in the Biden hometown of Wilmington, Delaware.

-The proceedings, along with another case in which Hunter Biden faces tax evasion charges in California, complicates Democrats' efforts to keep the focus on Trump, the first former president ever to be convicted of a crime.

-First Lady Jill Biden attended several days of the trial.
-The president did not attend but said he and Jill were "proud" of Hunter Biden.
+First Lady Jill Biden attended several days of the trial including Monday's court session.
+The president did not attend but said he and Jill were "proud" of their son.

 "As the President, I don't and won't comment on pending federal cases, but as a Dad, I have boundless love for my son, confidence in him, and respect for his strength," Biden said in a statement.